SEAME-pt/Team02-Course/README.md

 - Dataset preprocessing pipelines
 - Future: Code for generating synthetic datasets using Carla

+### ADAS_SIL

+This project provides a comprehensive testing framework for validating lane detection and object detection algorithms in the CARLA simulation environment:

+- Integration with CARLA simulator for realistic driving scenarios
+- ONNX-based machine learning models for lane and object detection
+- Real-time visualization with Pygame
+- Zenoh-based communication for distributed processing

 ## Getting Started

 Each submodule contains its own documentation with specific setup instructions.
 To clone the repository with all submodules: